Aer Lingus hand luggage allowance: weight, size and fees

 Looking for more baggage info and tips?
 Try these…

 Find out what has changed in Ryanair hand luggage allowance and how to avoid the fees.

 Don’t get lumbered with a hefty baggage fee the next time you fly with easyJet, check out our top tips for bringing hand luggage only on your next flight and skirt those pesky extra charges.

 Don’t get caught out.
 We reveal 10 things you’d be surprised you can’t take on the plane in your hand luggage.

-*Updated December 2018.
-Whilst information was correct at the time of publication, we’d recommend that you check the details with the airline before booking.
+*Updated May 2019.
+Whilst information was correct at the time of publication, we’d recommend that you check the details with the airline or OTA before booking.